 For the big finish serve scoops of gelato with fresh berries and let guests top it with a flavored balsamic vinegar.
 The combination of tangy and sweet goes so well together.

-There’s so much to take away from the Italian way of life.
-Enjoying really good wine with delicious crostini is one of them!
+We can learn a lot from the Italian lifestyle and enjoying great wine with delicious crostini is one of them!
 Look at this as an opportunity to taste a few new varieties that pair well with these small bites you’ve prepared.

 - For a true taste of Italy try a bottle of Chianti Classico DOCG.
 The DOCG label means that the wine follows strict guidelines for production, and is the highest designation of quality among Italian wines.
 You can notice it at a glance by the little rooster symbol on the label.
-Chianti is made from at least 80% Sangiovese grapes.
-It’s dry, ranges from medium to full bodied, and tastes great with food.
+Chianti is dry, ranges from medium to full bodied, and tastes great with food.

-- For something white try a Verdicchio, from either the Matelica or Castelli di Jesi DOC.
-The Verdicchio grapes have been growing in central Italy since the 14th century.
+- Try a white wine like Verdicchio, from either the Matelica or Castelli di Jesi DOC.
+Verdicchio grapes have been growing in central Italy since the 14th century.
 It has high acidity with citrus and almond notes, and pairs with a wide variety of foods.

 - Introduce another popular red like Barolo DOCG from the Piedmont region of Italy, which borders France.
 Barolo is made from the Nebbiolo grape, and the Piedmont region is known for producing the most DOC/DOCG zones and the largest percentage of officially classified wines of any region in Italy.
 Barolo has floral and fruity notes, and is well suited to aging.
 A great choice for those who have a wine cellar and love to collect!

 - If you are on a budget, you could find great satisfaction with a Langhe Nebbiolo or a Nebbiolo d’Alba from the same region.
-It will be a younger, more straightforward wine most likely, but delicious nonetheless.
+It will likely be a younger, more straightforward wine but delicious nonetheless.

-This balsamic vinegar tasting bar and wine sampling party is a great way to entertain in style.
-You don’t have to do a lot of party preparation; just gather your food, wine, and get ready for a sophisticated evening of tastings.
+This balsamic vinegar tasting bar and wine sampling party is a great way to entertain at home.
+You don’t have to do a lot of party preparation, just gather your food, wine, and get ready for a sophisticated evening of tastings.
 Click here to learn more about Italian wines to feature at your next gathering.